 Generally, the responsibility process starts when something bad happens.
-Depending on your character and inner self you fall into one of the process steps and usually go up the ladder (unfortunately this is not guaranteed).
+Depending on your character and inner self, you fall into one of the process steps and usually go up the ladder (unfortunately, this is not guaranteed).

-Some people initially fall into DENIAL and later move on to RESPONSIBILITY, others get stuck with JUSTIFY for their entire lives.
+Some people initially fall into DENIAL and later move on to RESPONSIBILITY.
+Others get stuck with JUSTIFY for their entire lives.

 Then they ask you: Why didn’t you lock the door last night?
 If you are the DENIAL type of guy, you would first think (or say):

-This is the lowest step on the ladder – you deny the issue.
-You couldn’t have done something so stupid and you ignore the fact that theoretically, it could have been you.
+Denial is the lowest step on the ladder – you deny the issue.
+You couldn’t have done something so stupid, and you ignore the fact that theoretically, it could have been you.

-With the help of a few witnesses (your children) it becomes evident, that it was really you who came home last and therefore it was you who messed up.
-What would your reaction be then?
+With the help of a few witnesses (your children), it becomes evident that it was indeed you who came home last, and therefore it was you who messed up.

-I was fetching you guys dinner and I had two bags in my hands and I could not lock the door.
+“I was fetching you guys dinner, and I had two bags in my hands, and I could not lock the door.” (you justify)

-Yeah, tell us a good story why things are the way they are and we will believe you.
-Thanks, but does it change the fact that your family was at risk?
+Yeah, tell us a good story why things are the way they are, and we will believe you.
+Thanks, but does this change the fact that your family was at risk?
 No!
-And that is why you might feel ashamed:

-How could I be so distracted?
+“How could I be so distracted?” (you feel shame)

 After being threatened by your spouse that they would leave you if you didn’t change your behavior, you start locking the door diligently every night.
 You curse about it, but you do it because you were issued an ultimatum.

-I have to, but I don’t want to.
+“I have to, but I don’t want to.” (you feel obligated)

 The sad reality?
-Most people hate their jobs and yet they go to the office every morning.
+Most people hate their jobs, and yet they go to the office every morning.
 Does it have to be like that?
 Of course not!

-The last step on the Responsibility Process is the Responsibility state.
-This is where problems get solved and progress is made.
-If you install a new automatic lock you would have a good solution to the problem and it will never bug you again.
+The last step of the Responsibility Process is the Responsibility state.
+Here is where you actually solve problems and aim to further progress.
+If you install a new automatic lock, you would have an excellent solution to the problem, and it will never bug you again.

 As shown in the diagram above, acting out of responsibility is at the core of the Kaizen culture.
 If you want to embrace lean, try mastering the responsibility process first.
 It’s a non-sufficient, but a necessary condition.